 Fill out your sections of the FAFSA, enter your FSA ID in the student section of the "Sign and Submit" page, and then save

 and close it.
-Tell the “Save Key” to your parent.
-He or she can use your information and the save key to log in to the
+Share the "Save Key" with your parent.
+He or she can use your name, SSN, and date of birth with the save key to log in to the

-FAFSA you started and complete the parental sections.
+FAFSA you started and complete the parent sections.
 Your parent will enter his or her own FSA ID in the parent signature

 area of the "Sign and Submit" page.

-Whoever signs last should click the SUBMIT MY FAFSA NOW button at the bottom of the “Sign and Submit” page.
+Whoever signs last should click the SUBMIT button at the bottom of the "Sign and Submit" page.
 Your FAFSA is not

 submitted until you reach the "Confirmation" Page, which you should save for your records.
 Your application will take 3-5

-days to process, and will be made available to the schools you listed on your FAFSA one business day after that.
+days to process, and one business day after that, it will be made available to the schools you listed on your FAFSA.